Mortgage

 • 70% for a cash-out refinance on a two- to four-unit investment property

 Credit scores and credit history.
-The minimum credit score is 620 for a refinance, but may be higher if the loan doesn’t meet requirements for automated underwriting.
+The minimum credit score is 620 for a rate-and-term refinance and 640 for a cash-out refinance.
 Bankruptcy and foreclosure waiting periods are the same as for purchases.

 DTI ratio.
 The maximum DTI ratio is 50%, but you may need a higher credit score to qualify for a cash-out refinance with an LTV ratio above 75% if you don’t meet automated underwriting guidelines.